mark-watson-lrn/learnosity_react_demo/README.md

 **What is this project?**

-* An exploration into Learnosity's products from the client / customer viewpoint.
+* Demonstrates one way of priming the Learnosity Assessment and Reporting modules using the Learnosity's Node-JS SDK

 **Why this project?**

-* It was decided to pick a topic where we could sample the different Item Editing features so we randomly chose the topic of Proteins.
+* To provide our Client's with an example of how to use React with our products.

 ---

 ### 2. User Story

 * AS a Learnosity customer.
-* I WANT to be able to easily implement Learnosity's products into my web application.
+* I WANT to be able to easily implement Learnosity's products into my web application using React framework.
-* SO THAT I can set tests as specified by my clients.
+* SO THAT I can create online assessments.

 ### 3. Acceptance Criteria

 * GIVEN a landing page.
 * WHEN I select 'Start'.
-* THEN a quiz on proteins is rendered to my page.
+* THEN an assessment is rendered to my page.
-* WHEN I complete the quiz I can save and exit from the quiz.
+* WHEN I complete the assessmnet, I can save and exit from the assessment.
-* AND I am presented with the result of my quiz.
+* AND I am presented with the results of my assessment.

 ---